tobiscr/application-connector-manager/docs/user/technical-reference/02-20-application-gateway.md

 `{APP_GATEWAY_URL}:{APP_GATEWAY_PORT}/{APP_NAME}/{SERVICE_NAME}/{SUB-PATH}`

-This ensures that the calling Kyma workload will also send the redirected request through the Application Gateway instead of starting direct communication with the external system.
+This ensures that the calling Kyma workload also sends the redirected request through Application Gateway instead of starting direct communication with the external system.
 Passing authorization or custom headers, URL parameters, and the body works consistently.

 #### 5xx Error Responses